vynnydev/README.md/README.md

 I act as a preference in software enginneer cloud with artificial intelligence, mainly in the cultural environment devops.
 At the moment, I have loved developing projects with Terraform in conjunction with other cloud tools.

-- :office: I'm DevOps Engineer
+- :office: I'm Software / DevOps Engineer with focus in AI.
 - 🌱 I am currently learning Python, Terraform, AWS, AI (LangChain, AWS Bedrock and Python), Azure, along with DevOps culture tools
 - 📫 How to reach me:
   See my LinkedIn: https://www.linkedin.com/in/vinicius-prudencio/